Cannabis in New Jersey: Recreational use

 The state’s Cannabis Regulatory Commission held a meeting in April 2022, after being pushed by the legislature, in order to work through a backlog of applications.
 The commission approved seven businesses to begin to sell cannabis recreationally.
 Critics noted that the applications had been waiting for a while, as the state’s voters approved medical cannabis nearly two years prior to the approval in April.
 The seven businesses granted licenses by the commission were already in the medical cannabis business, known as "alternative treatment centers."
 Financial Regulation News noted that the state board still had a lot of work ahead of it, as they need to approve more companies to sell cannabis to meet what the state's expected demand.

 In April 2022, licensed recreational sales of cannabis began in New Jersey.
 Dispensaries began selling recreational cannabis on April 21, 2022.

 As of April 2022, the 13 dispensaries are located in Maplewood, Phillipsburg, Rochelle Park, Bloomfield, Paterson, Elizabeth, Lawrence Township, Egg Harbor Township, Williamstown, Deptford, Vineland, Bellmawr, and Edgewater Park.

-Under New Jersey state law, consumers are legally allowed to purchase up to one ounce of dried flower; 5 grams of concentrates, resins, and oils; and up to 1 gram total of edible cannabis products.
+Under New Jersey state law, consumers are legally allowed to purchase up to 1 oz of dried flower; 5 grams of concentrates, resins, and oils; and up to 1 gram total of edible cannabis products.

 Consumers must be 21 years of age or older to purchase legal cannabis.

 The rollout of the state's recreational cannabis program hasn't been without criticism.
 Industry stakeholders, including owners of cannabis companies belonging to minority groups, have complained about the state’s system for evaluating applications for licenses, calling the system unreliable and unfair.
 One of the companies, Pangea, said that the state’s method was overly complicated.
 For example, Pangea said that its application was reviewed by six people from various government departments and used a system with 1,000 possible points across 60 different measures.